brunomaga/brunomaga.github.io/_posts/2019-07-01-Variational-Inference-GMM.md

 ### Variational Inference

+**IMPORTANT:** this section is outdated and the best resource for this topic is the wikipedia entry for [Variational Bayesian Methods](https://en.wikipedia.org/wiki/Variational_Bayesian_methods).

 **The idea behind Variational Inference (VI) methods is to propose a family of densities and find a member $q^\star$ of that family which is close to the target posterior $p(z \mid x)$**.
 I.e. instead of computing the *real* posterior, we try to find the parameters $z$ of a new distribution $q^\star$ (the approximation to our real posterior) such that:

 $$